 For Luke, though, things aren’t so simple.
-Far from the soon-to-be-dissolved Senate and the mantle of galactic culture, Luke knows of the Jedi, the Clone Wars and even the Empire as if they’re simply stories.
+Far from the soon-to-be-dissolved Senate, Luke’s understanding of the Jedi, the Clone Wars and even the Empire is more like stories – like myths – than facts.
 His life is one of farm chores and the simple pleasures of piloting and bullseyeing whomp rats.
 This farm boy isn’t called to action by Leia’s message.
 His instinct is to return home, to his safe and predictable life.
 He feels helpless, caught between the warring factions of his past and future while he’s abandoned in the desert of the present.

 Among the students was his own nephew, Ben Solo.
-As we’ve seen in various canonical sources, Ben was flecked with darkness in utero and the dark side followed him like a shadow.
-The prequel trilogy served, in part, to show that father and son both went on the same journey in their temptation to the dark side.
+The prequel trilogy served, in part, to show that father and son went on the same journey in their temptation to the Dark Side.
 That familial pattern occurs again in Ben, who was twisted and kowtowed by Snoke.
 There are suggestions that Snoke’s toxic influence was there from Ben’s birth, that the poor boy never had a chance.
 In a saga hinged on destiny, the outcome of his actions had already been written.

 In one of the most controversial and divisive moments in the Star Wars saga, Luke stands over his sleeping nephew and ignites his lightsaber.
-Luke had long sensed the lingering darkness inside Ben, a swelling shadow that was growing hungrier by the day.
+Luke had long sensed the lingering darkness inside Ben, a swelling shadow that was growing ever hungrier.
 Having felt the same pull himself, Luke is intimately aware of the struggle.
 Yoda himself tells Luke that once he starts down the dark path, forever will it dominate his destiny.
-There is, therefore, no escaping the dark once its creeping tendrils get a grip of the heart and mind.
-Think of it like an addiction or mental illness, something that is never cured but managed.
+There is, therefore, no escaping the dark once its creeping tendrils get a grip of the heart and mind; never abscent, only managed.
 In that darkness, Luke could glimpse the pain, suffering and death his nephew would bring, and so he thought, for the good of the galaxy, the boy must be destroyed.

-From this moment it’s as though Luke could see the repeating patterns of the universe.
-No matter his actions (or inactions) darkness would rise, and light would cast it out only for shadows to gather and attack again.
-In isolation at the site of the first Jedi temple on Ahch-To, Luke cuts himself off from the Force, removing himself from the hero’s journey.
+From this moment, it’s as though Luke could see the repeating patterns of the universe.
+No matter his actions (or inactions) darkness would rise, and light would cast it out only long enough for shadows to gather and attack again.
+In isolation on Ahch-To, Luke cuts himself off from the Force, removing himself from the hero’s journey.
 It’s the Jedi, Luke convinces himself, who are to blame for the state of the galaxy, with their hubris and arrogance opening the doors to tyrants and sowing their own downfall.

 Here he remains for years, until Rey arrives on the island brandishing the old lightsaber he lost in a duel with his father.
 She asks him for help and at first he ignores her, then admonishes her.
-So convinced is Luke that he can see these repeating patterns that he’s certain helping Rey will only precipitate more despair.
+So convinced is Luke that he can see these repeating patterns that he’s certain helping Rey will only precipitate yet more despair.
 Nothing really changes.
 He came to the island to die, he tells her, and take the legacy of the Jedi with him.
-We all know how the rest of the tale plays out.
+To let the past die.

 Not only is the Luke we meet in The Last Jedi true to the character we’re first introduced to forty years earlier, but also to the events that have shaped his life.
 Like his father before him, Luke’s destiny was never his own.
-He was an instrument for the Force to move through as his nephew Ben is now.
+He was an instrument for the Force to move through as is his nephew Ben.
 He tried to turn away from that life, from his duty and from his own failings but, like his decision to join Obi-Wan and help Leia, the galaxy had a way of guiding his path and actions.
-Luke isn’t legend; he’s something much more relatable.
+Luke is a legend, true, but he’s also something much more relatable.
 He’s human and flawed, as much at 19 as he is at 60, with the doubt and fear he fights to be truly heroic.